andreasdjs/beer-frontend/README.md

 ## Requirement

-To run the application a backend is needed, see separate github project: beer-bakend.
+To run the application a backend is needed, see separate github project: beer-backend.

 ## Story